imAsparky/cookiecutter-py3-package/README.rst

    first commit automatically.
 Also if you have opted to use the Conventional-Commits_ style git commit message template, cookiecutter will simultaneously add it to your local git config file.
+#.
+Optional to use Test PyPi.
+Create a git `dev`  tag before you push
+   to the repository.

 .. note::